Stocks trade broadly higher Wednesday on Wall Street with more help from tech

 Investors expect the Fed to raise rates at least four times this year, starting next month.
 They remain concerned that the Fed may need to raise rates more often than that if inflation pressure remains high.
 As a result, markets have become more volatile as investors shift money around to prepare for an investing environment with higher interest rates following an extended period of ultra-low interest rate policy throughout the pandemic.

 Wall Street mostly cheered the latest round of corporate report cards on Wednesday.
-Chipotle Mexican Grill rose 8.8% after beating analyst’s fourth-quarter earnings and revenue forecasts.
-Taco Bell owner Yum Brands rose 3.2% after reporting strong fourth-quarter revenue.
+Taco Bell owner Yum Brands rose 2.8% after reporting strong fourth-quarter revenue.
+Freight transportation company XPO Logistics rose 7.3% after also reporting solid financial results.

-Drugstore chain CVS fell 5% after giving investors a discouraging earnings forecast.
+Drugstore chain CVS fell 5.3% for the biggest decline in the S&P 500 after giving investors a discouraging earnings forecast.

 Disney reports its latest results after the closing bell.
 Twitter and Coca-Cola report their results on Thursday.